arjbingly/T2V_demo/README.md

  - The huge community behind AnimateDiff and MotionLoRA also enables fast prototyping and need for less R&D to tailor to a final product.
- - Since computational resources available to me are limited, I have used AnimateDiff-Lightning which is a fast model distilled from the original AnimateDiff SD1.5 v2
+ - Since computational resources available to me are limited, I have used AnimateDiff-Lightning which is a fast model distilled from the original AnimateDiff SD1.5 v2.
+Said to imporove generation speeds by more than 10x.

 ## UI
 I have also made a simple UI using Streamlit to showcase the model performance.